BlackAnon22/BlackAnon22.github.io/posts/Portswigger/api_testing.md

 ![image](https://github.com/user-attachments/assets/ea00fe7e-b57c-486b-a05a-5c591f49cd07)

-We found an endpoint `/checkpoint`
+We found an endpoint `/checkout`

+First, lets add the leather jacket to our cart, then we'll capture a fresh request and navigate to the `/checkout` endpoint